soniamartin17/cascading-mef-ev-managed-charging/README.md

 Note that the Mosek check is important to ensure correct results.
 (The optimization code will not throw an error if the Mosek file is missing, so you should confirm with the code block check instead.)

 By default, the simulation will run for the set of the number of EVs in the paper and will run for 15 trials.
 These values can be changed in the "run_optimization" .py files themselves.
+Running a single trial for all 748 vehicles in the dataset takes approximately 1 hour to run for each week of the simulation

 Once the code has completed, the results will be saved in named folders under the Data folder.